Get started with npm

 More information is available in the Using ESM import statements guide topic.

-Choose a light or dark theme for the map components package and then include the corresponding CSS files in your application.
-The best practice is to use the ArcGIS CDN, and including Calcite is optional when only using the API:
+Choose a light or dark theme for the core API and / or component package and then include the corresponding CSS files in your application.
+The best practice is to use the ArcGIS CDN where the style files are delivered from an optimized cloud cache that provides efficient loading and improved performance.
+Including Calcite is optional when only using the API:

 index.css